Family and Medical Leave

 - Faculty and Professional Staff Members whose family members are about to go on active military duty may be eligible to take up to 12 weeks of unpaid leave for any qualifying exigency while the Faculty or Professional Staff Member’s spouse, son, daughter, or parent is on active duty in the armed services or is called to active duty in support of a war or national emergency.

-- For Professional Staff Members who are eligible for short-term disability through MetLife, they must notify MetLife of their intention to activate their short-term disability benefit.
-MetLife will determine if additional medical certification is necessary.
-If short-term disability is approved, the Professional Staff Member should notify the HR Consultant of the approval.
+- Professional Staff Members who are eligible for short-term disability must notify The Designated Insurance Carrier of their intention to activate their short-term disability benefit.
+The Designated Insurance Carrier will determine if additional medical certification is necessary.
+If short-term disability is approved, Professional Staff Members should notify the HR Consultant of the approval.

-- Paid leave that is used during FMLA leave will be counted toward the 12 weeks of FMLA leave.
+- Paid leave shall run concurrently with FMLA leave, meaning that paid leave used during FMLA leave will be counted toward the 12 weeks of FMLA leave.
 Professional Staff Members on paid leave are considered to be in an “active pay status”.
 Accruals for sick and vacation time continue during an active pay status.

-- Professional Staff Members who are not being paid by Drexel (e.g., receiving short-term disability payments) are considered to be in an “inactive pay status”.
+- Professional Staff Members who are not being paid by Drexel (e.g., receiving short-term disability payments or have exhausted their paid leave) are considered to be in an “inactive pay status”.
 Accruals for sick and vacation time cease during an inactive pay status.

 Benefits During Leave

-- During any FMLA leave, Drexel will maintain the Faculty or Professional Staff Member’s health insurance on the same conditions that coverage would have been provided if the Faculty or Professional Staff Member had been continuously employed during the entire leave period.
+- During any FMLA leave, Drexel will maintain the Faculty or Professional Staff Member’s health insurance with the same conditions that coverage would have been provided if the Faculty or Professional Staff Member had been continuously employed during the entire leave period.
 Drexel and the Faculty or Professional Staff Member will each continue to pay their portion of the benefit costs.
-Drexel may recover premiums it paid to maintain health coverage for a Faculty or Professional Staff Member who fails to return to work from FMLA leave.
+Drexel may recover premiums from the Faculty or Professional Staff Member it paid to maintain health coverage for a Faculty or Professional Staff Member who fails to return to work from FMLA leave.

 - University-paid life insurance, and personal accident insurance, accidental death and dismemberment, and long-term disability insurance will continue in effect for the duration of FMLA leave.